-The sad news is that the exact knife I use is made by and only sold at a particular knife shop shop in Tokyo (as far as I know).
-As we know, nobody will be travelling overseas anywhere anytime soon, and unfortunately there’s no online store nor do they take telephone orders.
-(If I ever do find a reseller with an online shop, I’ll be sure to update this post!)
+The exact knife I use is made by and only sold at a particular knife shop shop in Tokyo (as far as I know).
+It is not a mass-manufactured product.

 Any finely handcrafted knife requires intensive labour and skill, so naturally this knife is quite an investment.
 It clocks in at around AU $350 for the knife plus a Japanese-made whetstone (ie. a sharpening stone – essential for sharpening knives).

 This knife maker of course is not the only one in Japan, and there’s even non-Japanese knife makers outside the country who use similar Japanese techniques to produce similar high quality knives.

 However I would never try to recommend alternatives without actually having used them myself.